MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2OfflineConversion.md

   1. You can also assign a **Count** to the conversion and enter a **Conversion window** to track up to 90 days in the past.
   1. Select **Save**.

-  After you have created a conversion goal, you’ll be prompted to upload the conversions now or later.
+  After you have created a conversion goal, youâ€™ll be prompted to upload the conversions now or later.
 After you create a new conversion goal, you must wait 2 hours before uploading conversions for that conversion goal.
-Once you have finished creating an offline conversion goal, you’ll see a dash ( - ) for **UET tag ID** and **Tracking status** in the grid, as UET tags aren’t required.
+Once you have finished creating an offline conversion goal, youâ€™ll see a dash ( - ) for **UET tag ID** and **Tracking status** in the grid, as UET tags arenâ€™t required.

   **How can I add offline conversions?**